The Effects of Adderall Use

 Dependence on Adderall can be:

-As its name implies, psychological dependence may be addressed by using psychological techniques to enable the user to change his or her pattern of behavior.
+Psychological dependence (addiction) occurs when a person takes Adderall compulsively.
+Those with an Adderall addiction will undertake extreme measures to attain and use the drug even if it means putting their well-being at risk.8 Addiction may be addressed by using therapeutic techniques to enable the user to change his or her patterns of behavior.
 This may include individual therapy, such as cognitive behavioral therapy and/or other techniques.

-Physical dependence occurs when a user becomes accustomed to the presence of high levels of dopamine in the brain, such that stopping the use of Adderall causes dopamine levels to drop suddenly.
-This can trigger withdrawal symptoms such as:
+Physical dependence occurs when a user becomes accustomed to the presence of the drug in the brain, such that stopping the use of Adderall causes withdrawal symptoms.3

 - Either sleeping for extended periods or being unable to sleep at all.